Downey High School: Academics

 Downey High School offers a wide variety of AP (Advanced Placement) courses: AP Chemistry, AP Biology, AP Psychology, AP Calculus, AP Spanish, AP European History, AP United States History, AP Government/Economics, AP Music Theory, AP Studio Art, AP Human Geography, AP English Literature, AP English Language and Composition, and AP Seminar.

 Demographics

 In terms of race and ethnicity, Hispanic and Latino students comprised the majority (75.5%) of the student body.
 Caucasian students were the second largest group; they make up 12.7% of the student body.
 African American students and Asian students made up 5.5 and 5.4% of the student body respectively.
 The remaining 0.9% of the student body are composed of American Indian and multiracial students.

 Athletics

 Downey High School is part of the San Gabriel Valley League, which also includes the Dominguez High School Dons, Gahr High School Gladiators, Lynwood High School Knights, Paramount High School Pirates, and Warren High School Bears.

-Student activities

-Student government

-Downey High School's student government, more popularly known as the Associated Student Body (ASB), comprises 30 different jobs.
-It usually has about half its members as seniors and the other half as lower classmen.
-The top four positions, ASB President, ASB Vice President, Secretary, and Treasurer, are all returning ASB members and the captains of the group.
+They have lost to Warren in their last 6 rivalry football game appearances.
+Warren leads the all-time series 37-29.